pandas-dev/pandas/doc/source/groupby.rst

 pandas objects can be split on any of their axes.
 The abstract definition of grouping is to provide a mapping of labels to group names.
-To create a GroupBy object (more on what the GroupBy object is later), you do the following:
+To create a GroupBy object (more on what the GroupBy object is later), you may do the following:

 .. code-block:: ipython